-The Northwood University Honors Program's general academic mission is to emphasize critical analysis, synthesis, and evaluation of course content.
+The Northwood University Honors Program's general academic mission is to emphasize critical analysis, and synthesis of and evaluation of course content.
 Its professional mission is to provide a more comprehensive exploration of disciplines used within various professions.
 The Honors Program enhances personal growth by creating a community of likeminded students dedicated to maximizing the value of their education.

-The Honors Program, begun in Fall 1991, offers a variety of honors class sections.
+The Honors Program, begun in Fall of 1991, offers a variety of honors class sections across all curricula.
 Faculty members are carefully selected for their expertise and their creative use of teaching resources, materials, and innovative teaching strategies.
 Honors course offerings will generally apply to all majors and will not extend the time required to complete a Northwood degree.